gsilsbe/Chesapeake_Bay_phytoplankton_taxa/README.md

-# Chesapeake_Bay_phytoplankton_taxa
+# Chesapeake Bay phytoplankton taxa
-Taxonomic grouping for phytoplankton species present in the Chesapeake Bay Water Quality Database
+Taxonomic grouping for phytoplankton species present in the Chesapeake Bay Water Quality Database are available in the text document.